 Planescape: Torment is a beautiful piece of artwork with one of the most doomed and depressing plots imaginable.
 The game has you treading through a miserable immortality, forever being hunted, subjected to endless bouts of, well, torment, and seeing all of the damage and misery you have caused to others in your many, many past lives.
 The ultimate goal of the game is to die, and go to hell, so you can fight a war for demons, no matter how heroic you may have been while you were playing.

-On the other hand not only can you actualy change people's life to the better through your actions but also make up for your crimes.
-Also if you pick the good ending you save all your party members who died protecting you, something no other incarnation before could do.
+On the other hand, not only can you actually change people's lives for the better (this game adoresVideo Game Caring Potential), you can also make up for your crimes.
+Also, if you pick the good ending you save all your party members who died to protect you, something no other incarnation before could do.
 Also the ultimate goal is not to die, it's to find out who you are and take responsibility for your actions- even if doing so means death.
 By the end of it, all the protagonists have changed, and endured torment- but all of them are better people, happier for what they've learned.
 The plot may have ended on a sad note, but by no means was it a pointless one.

 Eric Nylund, the guy who wrote the story of Gears of War wrote several novels on famous FPS franchises which are known for their extreme bleakness.